 Leave the Cider farm and head towards Llandegla which has a big forest, famous for its cycling routes and a small fishery / campsite with a good cafe.

-It a nice tranquil place just to sit, they offer free fishing for under 12’s pleas call to check availability.
+It is a nice tranquil place just to sit, they offer free fishing for under 12’s pleas call to check availability.

-The Cafe is very good too.
+The cafe is very good too.

 Out of the fishery and follow signs for Wrexham/ Chester and head for home.